TelepathicGrunt/RepurposedStructures/README.md

 Q: Does this mod work with [YUNG's Better Strongholds](https://www.curseforge.com/minecraft/mc-mods/yungs-better-strongholds-fabric) mod?

 <br/>
-A: Yes indeed it will on latest version of Repurposed Structures.
+A: Yes indeed it will.
 Do note, RS's Nether Stronghold will still spawn in Nether biomes and be unchanged.

 <br/>
 <br/>